ashn-dot-dev/site/src/blog/wip-an-unfortunate-encounter-with-ai-slop.md

 But the whole continent that the temple is a part of is intriguing.
 The whole game world is intriguing.
 This temple is not particularly more or less intriguing that anything else around it, and it just seems weird to use that language here.
-It would be like someone saying the back yard is an intriguing location in their house.
+It would be like someone saying their back yard is an intriguing location around their house.
-Maybe their back yard is genuinely intriguing, but I am willing to bet the back yard is any more or less noteworthy or mysterious than their shower or laundry room.
+Maybe their back yard is genuinely intriguing, but I am willing to bet the back yard is not any more or less noteworthy or mysterious than their shower or laundry room.
-Bonus points for repeating the same sentence below, where now the Lizardman temple is apparently a "thrilling location" in addition to being an intriguing location.
+Bonus points for repeating the same sentence further down, where now the Lizardman temple is apparently a "thrilling location" in addition to being an intriguing location.

 > Once inside the Lizardman Temple, players can explore various chambers filled with lizardmen and other challenges.

 Well what do those various chambers looks like, and what are those challenges?
 This is supposedly an article dedicated to the temple, so why is it so sparse on detail?
-This sentence conveys almost zero information, it's terrible.
+This sentence conveys almost zero information.

 In addition to the terrible writing, there is also gratuitous amounts of obviously false information!